4-Day Upper Lower Split For Beginners

 Rest

-Lie on your back with the soles of your feet pressed together and knees flared out wide.
-Drive your hips up by squeezing your glutes hard at the top.
-Lower slowly and repeat.
+Lie on your back, soles of your feet together, knees dropped out to the sides.
+Drive your hips up by squeezing your glutes hard.
+Lower and repeat.

 Muscles Worked